gerson-moralesd/portfolio/README.md

 By fine-tuning our inventory policies and using the insights from the simulation, we were able to optimize the warehouse's performance, selling nearly 2 million cards monthly and maintaining reasonable costs.
 This project highlights the value of simulation tools like Simio in making informed decisions and improving warehouse management.

 ![Simio Warehouse poster](/assets/img/Simio Warehouse - Fall 2023 Simio Case Study.png)
+Open the PDF presentation here
+Find the Simio file here

 ### Optimizing Distribution Networks for OptiCoffee (_Summer 2023_)
+OptiCoffee aims to expand its operations in Bogotá and needs to select the best warehouses for storing and transporting coffee.
+The goal is to ensure a profitable expansion that can meet customer demand while maximizing warehouse capacity.

-- Formulated a mathematical model to design the optimal logistics distribution network for OptiCoffee
-- Optimized cost-efficient coffee distribution across 5 national networks based on cost and distance constraints
-- Developed a Python simulation model to evaluate and refine the proposed network design
+To tackle this, we formulated a mathematical model to design the optimal logistics distribution network for OptiCoffee.
+We optimized cost-efficient coffee distribution across three national networks, considering cost and distance constraints.
+Our analysis included developing a Python simulation model to evaluate and refine the proposed network design.

+We analyzed two scenarios: one with a Triangular distribution and another using the mode scenario.
+We found that estimating demand with the expected value kept costs low but also lowered the probability of meeting demand.
+Conversely, using the mode (the most frequently requested value) increased costs but significantly improved the likelihood of meeting demand.

+This analysis helps OptiCoffee make informed decisions about warehouse selection, balancing cost with the ability to meet customer needs effectively.

-![Optimizing Opticoffee poster](/assets/img/Optimizing Distributions Networks for Opticoffee.png)
+![Optimizing Opticoffee poster](/assets/img/Optimizing Distributions Networks for Opticoffee.png) Check the Python code here

 ### Financial Analysis and Valuation for Mercado Libre - CFA Institute Research Challenge (_Spring 2023_)
 - Conducted an in-depth financial valuation of Mercado Libre, focusing on key financial metrics, market trends, and competitive positioning within the e-commerce industry